developer-friendly/blog/docs/posts/0009-external-secrets-aks-to-aws-ssm.md

 Afterwards, we will
-[deploy the External Secrets operator](#step-2-deploying-external-secrets-operator) in the Kubernetes cluster passing the right Service Account to its running pod so that it can assume the proper [AWS IAM Role].
+[deploy the External Secrets operator](#step-2-deploying-external-secrets-operator) to the Kubernetes cluster passing the right Service Account to its running pod so that it can assume the proper AWS IAM Role[^3].

 With that set up, the External Secrets operator will be able to [read the secrets from the AWS SSM Parameter Store](#step-5-deploying-the-application-that-uses-the-secret) and create Kubernetes Secrets from them.

 At this point, any pod in the same namespace as the target Secret will be able to mount and read its values business as usual.